mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 1) A bot written in JS that observe the prices changes on a pre user-defined liquidity pools at Uniswap V2 / Sushiswap crowswap, sakeswap and shibaswap to determine if its possible to make a profit buying tokens cheaper at one exchange to selling them after for a bigger amount in the other, keeping the difference (profit).
 Uniswap, like all the others exchanges, charges on you a fee for using their services (swapping tokens in this case), this fee currently is 0.3%.
 To see more on how flashswap or normal swaps works visit the [Uniswap docs](https://uniswap.org/docs/v2/).

-2) A demo that you can easily run to see the bots in action.
+2) A demo that you can easily run to see the bots in action in a fixed setup where arbitrage will always work (local development).
 Basically consist of forking ethereum mainnet locally, run the demo script that do the set ups for you and execute the bots.

 3) Theory of Arbitrage and some proposed improvements for possible production stage of this bort.